omhq/matter/README.md

 [![PyPI version](https://badge.fury.io/py/llmt.svg)](https://badge.fury.io/py/llmt)

-## Overview
+## What is this good for?

-Convenient LLM chat wrapper for data pipelines, CI/CD, or personal workspaces.
+LLMT aims to make it easy to programatically connect OpenAI and HuggingFace models to your data pipelines, CI/CD, or personal workspaces.

-Supports local function calling, chat history retention, and can run anywhere.
-Chat using a terminal, input/output files, or directly through LLMT API.
+Supports function calling, chat and context history retention.
+Python 3.12 and up.

 ### Usage